Vanclief/bitfinex-python/README.md

 While there are existing python libraries for most cryptocurrency exchanges, each exchange has a different api.
 This results on a lot of disparities on how libraries are implemented, and as such each one has a very different usage, and return values.
 This library attempts to set a standardized way for exchange libraries.

-*Note:* This library is WIP, use under your own risk.
+*Note:* While I attempt to avoid making breaking changes, this library is still work in progress (WIP), use under your own risk.

 ## Instalation